“It was so hot!! That I had a coke to cool down….

 2 Tbsp whole sliced fruit

 1 lemon slice/orange slice

 honey or stevia if needed.

-You will need a good amount of fruit per glass since this will be what flavors your water.
-Adding frozen fruit can be very helpful because as the frozen fruit melts into the water it easily saturates the water with flavor.
+You will need a good amount of fruit per glass since this will be what flavours your water.
+Adding frozen fruit can be very helpful because as the frozen fruit melts into the water it easily saturates the water with flavour.
 Frozen fruit also chills your beverage nicely.
-Another trick is to gently mash some of your fresh fruit to release the flavor.
+Another trick is to gently mash some of your fresh fruit to release the flavour.

 Add your fruit, sweetener (if using), mint leaves, lemon juice and water to your serving glass.
 Stir/mash briskly and allow it to chill in the fridge until ready to serve, add chilled club soda to the glasses just before serving.